- Rules & Policies

 A - Incident #1: Verbal instruction will be given regarding the rules.

-B - Incident #2: Patrons must leave the premises and the membership card may be held until the Association office is contacted.
+B - Incident #2: Patrons must leave the premises and pool access may be suspended until the Association office is contacted.

-C - Incident #3: Pool privileges may be suspended.
+C - Incident #3: Pool privileges may be banned.

 Disciplinary Procedures for Guests and Hosting Members -

 A - Incident #1: Verbal instruction will be given regarding the rules.

-B - Incident #2: Guest and host Member may be ejected from the pool or spray ground and the guest pass will be voided with no refund.
+B - Incident #2: Guest and host Member may be ejected from the pool or spray ground and the guest pass will not be refunded.
 Any guest removed from the Association pool will not be admitted to any Association pool for the remainder of the pool season.